 What Pairs Well With This Dish?

 We love this dish with spaghetti or another type of pasta, and quinoa or rice is delicious as well.
 And of course zoodles are perfect if you’re going low carb.
-The chicken tastes delicious the next day and when reheated a bit, is really good tossed in a salad.
+The chicken tastes delicious the next day and when reheated a bit, is really good tossed in a Greek salad topped with feta cheese.

 Our local grocery store sells a Mediterranean style hummus, so I regularly use that with this dish.
 But a garlic flavor would be wonderful, as well as some sort of roasted red pepper or pesto hummus.

 - I use a wide rimmed sheet pan to avoid spills and achieve a quick and even bake.
 However feel free to bake in a traditional casserole style dish and adjust cooking times accordingly, keeping in mind that it may take a bit longer to cook.

 - If the breasts are extremely thick, I recommend lightly pounding them with the flat end of a tenderizer just so that they can cook a little more quickly and evenly.